jarpy/shakersynth/README.md

 UH-1H.
 It's best to run it alongside SimShaker Sound Module, which does a good job of handling a wide range of effects that don't benefit so much from the real-time synthesis approach.

-Shakersynth currently uses SimShaker's Lua export data, which is full of great stuff.
-It requires a modified copy of the Lua script from SimShaker.
-If you are interested in trying Shakersynth at this early stage, get in touch with me (Jarpy#3445 on Discord).
-I won't distribute the modified file.
-Soon, I'll develop a dedicated `export.lua` for Shakersynth, making it a stand-alone system ready for alpha release.